 How to install a bathtub: An expert guide for DIYers

 Knowing how to install a bathtub is a skill that most DIYers should be able to handle.
-Especially if it’s a straightforward replacement that doesn’t need any new pipework to work.
+Especially if it’s a straightforward replacement that doesn’t need any new pipework.
 You’ll need to secure the bath, reconnect the pipework and seal up the bath.

-Here the pros offer up some smart advice on how to make sure your bathtub installation goes smoothly.
+Here we offer up some smart advice on how to make sure your bathtub installation goes smoothly.

 How to install a bathtub: Can I do it myself?